andersonkrs/soundfy/CURSOR.md

 - Can be archived with `archived_at` timestamp
 - Enforces one active recording per variant per shop
 - Inherits all Variant attributes (title, shopify_uuid, product_id, etc.)
+- Check constraint: `recordable_type` must be NULL or one of: 'SingleTrack', 'Album', 'AlbumTrack'

 #### Recording Types (Recordables)